Will Bitcoin Be Regulated In The Future And What Will It Mean For Online Casinos?

 Bitcoin is not a brand new concept.
 In fact, it’s been around since 2008 and is only a year away from its 10th birthday, but that doesn’t mean that we fully understand just yet where this digital asset could go.
 For those who have managed to miss the hype of the past few years, Bitcoin is a cryptocurrency that uses a system called the blockchain to control its creation and transaction management.
 There is no central authority that controls this currency, which is actually one of the biggest reasons that Bitcoin has become so popular on the World Wide Web and beyond – so much so that the worth of this digital currency has soared in the past 9 years, with 10,000 bitcoins getting you 2 Pizzas in May 2010 and only 1 bitcoin getting you upwards of thousand Pizzas in May 2017!

 The gambling industry has been far from immune from the Bitcoin fever.
-In fact, online casinos have taken the opportunity to use an anonymous, decentralised currency with both hands.
+In fact, online casinos have taken the opportunity to use an anonymous, decentralized currency with both hands.
 After all, the security and control that a self-efficient currency gives to the gambling community are hard to pass up.
 But what does the future of Bitcoin actually look like?
 Can we really predict whether Bitcoin could become regulated?
 How will this affect the online casino industry?
 You’ll have to read on to find out!

 Is Bitcoin on its way to being regulated?

 If there’s one thing for sure, it’s that if you’ve noticed Bitcoin is growing, governments around the world have too.
-In fact, only in April of this year, Japan introduced a legislation surrounding Bitcoin in their attempts to reform the country’s tax bills, recognizing Bitcoin as an online payment method for the first time.
-This kind of recognition is what can ultimately lead to regulation – after all, governments like to, and are there to, control things and a decentralized cryptocurrency like Bitcoin makes it difficult to do just that.
+In fact, only in April of this year, Japan introduced legislation surrounding Bitcoin in their attempts to reform the country’s tax bills, recognizing Bitcoin as an online payment method for the first time.
+This kind of recognition is what can ultimately lead to regulation – after all, governments like to and are there to control things and a decentralized cryptocurrency like Bitcoin makes it difficult to do just that.
 With Bitcoin being recognized as a legitimate payment method comes businesses picking it up beyond their online systems.
 Restaurants and store owners are all beginning to accept Bitcoin as legitimate payments for their food and services and while this is all well and good, the further Bitcoin can stretch, the more it’s likely to be regulated to prevent money laundering and illegal payment use.

 As it currently stands, Bitcoin is a cryptocurrency that goes mostly untaxed.
 The UK, for example, still has a grey area around the topic of Bitcoin, and so any transactions completed with this digital payment method are currently VAT free.
 But other countries aren’t quite as grey about their policies.
 Israel, for example, is well on their way to introducing capital gains tax on Bitcoin sales though this would be the equivalent of treating Bitcoin as an intangible property as opposed to a kind of foreign currency.
-Australia, on the other hand, are considering taxation, but as opposed to capital gains, they’re considering adding a sales tax to any digital currency purchases.
+Australia, on the other hand, is considering taxation, but as opposed to capital gains, they’re considering adding a sales tax to any digital currency purchases.
 In short, the question isn’t whether Bitcoin is on its way to being regulated, but instead becomes a question of when and how it is going to be regulated.

 What kind of effects could regulation have on Bitcoin?